spmallick/learnopencv/Moving-Object-Detection-with-OpenCV/README.md

 ### Environment Setup

-Run the following commands on a new terminal window for creating a new environment with the required packages:
+Run the following commands on a new terminal window to create a new environment with the required packages:

 ```shell script
 cd SFA3D